 Round 1, 9th Overall – Mikael Granlund, C (HIFK Helsinki, SM-liiga)

-Fiala has looked great for the Wild over the past two-plus NHL seasons.
-He’s registered 116 points in 156 games since the start of 2019-20 and will continue to be a big part of the team’s offense before being traded to the LA Kings in June 2022.
+Fiala looked great for the Wild in his three-plus seasons.
+He registered 186 points in 215 games and was a big part of the team’s offense before being traded to the LA Kings in June 2022.